Procurement Glossary

 Global sourcing in a nutshell:

 Global sourcing describes the systematic procurement of goods and services on international markets, taking into account worldwide procurement sources.
-For purchasing, this opens up access to more cost-effective production conditions, innovative technologies and a broader supplier base while simultaneously diversifying risk.
+For Procurement , this opens up access to more cost-effective production conditions, innovative technologies and a broader supplier base, while at the same time diversifying risk.

 Example: A German automotive supplier relocates 30% of its electronic component procurement to Asia and achieves a cost saving of 22% within 12 months while at the same time opening up new technology partners for its development projects.